-SEATTLE – Water managers have begun slowly filling the reservoir at Howard Hanson Dam at the headwaters of the Green River.
-As is typical, Army Corps of Engineers slowly begins annual spring fill of the reservoir around March 1, allowing water levels to rise within Howard Hanson Dam’s reservoir.
+Seattle – Water managers have begun slowly filling the reservoir at Howard Hanson Dam at the headwaters of the Green River.
+As is typical, the Army Corps of Engineers slowly begins annual spring fill of the reservoir in late February, allowing water levels to rise within Howard Hanson Dam’s reservoir.

 The process takes roughly three months to refill the reservoir.
 The current plan targets a maximum pool elevation of 1,167 feet above sea level.
 A 1,167 foot elevation pool has been the spring refill target since 2007.